The endocrine system is probably one of the most important systems in your entire body.

 What is the Endocrine System?

-The endocrine system produces hormones which drive your sex drive, it regulates your weight through your thyroid, it helps you sleep through the secretion of melatonin, it helps to provide you with energy through adrenal gland function and much much more.
+The endocrine system produces hormones (1) that regulate your sex drive, and your weight through your thyroid, it helps you sleep through the secretion of melatonin, it helps to provide you with energy through adrenal gland function, and much much more.